technion046195/technion_046195_2020_spring/_tutorials/tutorial_02/tutorial.md

 ![historgam](./media/histograms_subsets2.png)

-For here we can see that:

 - **For a large number of bins**, the deviations between the subsets are large, but the bins are narrow.
+  - **high variance** - large deviations between different subsets
+  - **low bias** - small discretization error.
 - **For the small number of bins**, the deviations between the subsets are small, but the bins are wide.
+  - **low variance** - small deviations between different subsets.
+  - **high bias** - large discretization error (the histogram is less smooth)

-#### The Sources of the Error
+#### The Sources of Error

-- In the first case, the main source of error is due to the stochastic nature of the process which results in a large variance in our estimation.
+- Using a large amount of bins, the main source of error is due to the stochastic nature of the process which results in a ***high variance*** in our estimation.
 This error will be very significant for a small amount of data, but it will decrease as we add more data.

-- In the second case, the main source of estimation error will be mostly due to the model's limited representation capability.
+- Using a small number of bins, the main source of estimation error will be mostly due to the model's limited representation capability (***high bias***).
 This type of error is unrelated to the amount of data.
+- We should **minimize the bias-variance tradeoff** by setting the number of bins to an intermediate value.
+In this sense, the middle graphs gives the best results.
+Notice that it is close to the value predicted by the rule of thumb.

 ### 💡 Method III: KDE